int128/datadog-actions-metrics/README.md

 ### Improve the reliability and experience of CI/CD pipeline

-To collect the metrics when a workflow is completed:
+To collect the metrics when a workflow run is completed:

 ```yaml
 on: